-- (a) for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
+for Canada, information within the scope of Section 29 of the Competition Act, R.S.C.
 1985, c.
-34, or a successor provision; and - (b) for , ...;
+34, or a successor provision; and for the Republic of Serbia, information in accordance with Article 45 of the Law on the Protection of Competition, or a successor provision;